SAP/cloud-mta-build-tool/README.md

 ![GitHub license](https://img.shields.io/badge/license-Apache_2.0-blue.svg)

 <b>Disclaimer</b>: The MTA build tool is under heavy development and is currently in a `pre-alpha` stage.
-                   Some functionality is still missing and the API's are subject to change, use at your own risk.
+                   Some functionality is still missing and the APIs are subject to change; use at your own risk.

-# Multi-target Application (MTA) Archive Builder
+# Multi-Target Application (MTA) Archive Builder

 The MTA command-line archive builder provides a convenient way to bundle an MTA project into an MTAR file (MTA archive).

 ### Multi-Target Applications

-A multi-Target application is a package comprised of multiple application and resource modules, which have been created using different technologies and deployed to different runtimes; however, they have a common life-cycle.
-A user can bundle the modules together, describe (using the `mta.yaml` file) them along with their inter-dependencies to other modules, services, and interfaces, and package them in an MTA project.
+A multi-target application is a package comprised of multiple application and resource modules that have been created using different technologies and deployed to different runtimes; however, they have a common life cycle.
+A user can bundle the modules together along with their interdependencies to other modules, services, and interfaces, and package them in an MTA project, describing them using the `mta.yaml` file.

 ## MTA Archive Builder Tool

-The MTA archive builder tool will provide a clear separation between the generation process and the build process as follows:
+The MTA archive builder tool (MBT) will provide a clear separation between the generation process and the build process as follows:

 ### CLI

 The CLI tool will:
-- Parse and analyze the development descriptor a.k.a mta.yaml file and generate a Makefile accordingly.
+- Parse and analyze the development descriptor, a.k.a `mta.yaml` file, and generate a `Makefile` accordingly.
-- Provide atomic commands that can be executed as isolated process.
+- Provide atomic commands that can be executed as an isolated process.
-- Build a `META-INF` folder with the following content:
+- Build a `META-INF` folder containing the following content:
   - Translation of the `mta.yaml` source file into the `mtad.yaml` deployment descriptor.
-  - `META-INFO` file that describe the build artifact structure.
+  - A `META-INFO` file that describe the build artifact structure.

 #### [Makefile](https://www.gnu.org/software/make/)

-The generated `Makefile` (GNU Make) will describe and execute the build process with two flavors:
+The generated `Makefile` (GNU Make) will describe and execute the build process in two flavors:
-- default - provide a generic build process that can be modified according to the project needs.
+- default - Provides a generic build process that can be modified according to the project needs.
-- verbose - provide verbose build file as manifest which describe each step in separate target (experimental).
+- verbose - Provides a verbose build file as a manifest that describes each step in a separate target (experimental).

-During the build process the generated `makefile` is responsible for the following:
+During the build process the generated `Makefile` is responsible for the following:
 - Building each of the modules in the MTA project.
 - Invoking the CLI commands in the right order.
 - Providing an MTA archive that is ready for deployment.